EASE COST OF LIVING PRESSURES AND CREATE JOBS

 Our economy should provide a good life for all

 Cost of living pressures are hurting Victorians.
 Big banks, coal and gas corporations and property developers are making billions while many of us struggle to get by.

-The Greens will tax the big banks, property developers and other big corporations to invest in the essential services we need.
+The Greens' plan will tax the big banks, property developers and other big corporations to invest in the essential services we need.

 We can invest to provide lower energy prices and build affordable housing, while also creating tens of thousands of new quality jobs.

 Cost of living pressures can also be eased by making public transport cheaper and making public schools genuinely free, through removing additional fees and charges.